game-de-it/GKDpixel_StockOS_v2/README_EN.md

 - USB device not available
    - Keyboard, WiFi dongle, etc.

+## Other notes
+- Excludes game section, some opk files, and skin files to reduce file size
+   - You can restore by copying the necessary files from the old StockOS
+   - Directory structure is shown below

 # Front end switching procedure
 For esoteric and gmenu2x, execute "FE changes" in the "settings" section.
 If you want to switch from MinUI, please execute "Revert Stock" in "Tools".